William Day (horseman)

-William Day (1823–1908) was a British jockey and trainer.
+William Day (c.
+1823–1908) was a British jockey and trainer.
 A member of a large and successful racing family, Day had some success as a jockey before setting up as a trainer at Woodyates, Dorset in 1848.
 In a training career of over thirty years he sent out the winners of three classics and numerous major handicap races before retiring in the 1880s.
 His best horse was probably the American colt Foxhall.
 Day was also a gambler who was involved in scandals and clashes with other racing figures.

 Background

 Day was one of twelve children of the jockey and trainer John Barham Day, making him the nephew of the jockey Sam Day.
 William's brothers included John Day, who trained twelve classic winners, and the successful jockeys Samuel and Alfred.

 Riding career

 Day began his career as a jockey when in his mid-teens, but had limited success at a time when his uncle Sam was the Day family's favoured jockey.
 When still in his early twenties, Day was involved in a scandal surrounding a horse named Old England, trained by his father and owned by John Gully.
 Old England was fancied for the 1845 Epsom Derby, but Day wagered heavily against the colt and was involved in a plot to "nobble" (deliberately injure) it at the Danebury stable.
 Gully discovered the scheme and reported the matter to the Jockey Club.
 William Day was formally "warned off", meaning that he was indefinitely banned from any involvement from the sport.
 The ban was eventually revoked.